ajeanmahoney/diff-examples/displayref-diffs.md

 address and connection information for client identification, with reasonable performance characteristics.
 This document describes:

-1. an algorithm for encapsulating binary HTTP messages {{BINARY}} using Hybrid Public Key Encryption (HPKE; {{HPKE}}) to protect their contents,
+1. an algorithm for encapsulating binary HTTP messages {{RFC9292}} using Hybrid Public Key Encryption (HPKE; {{HPKE}}) to protect their contents,

 2. a method for forwarding these encapsulated messages between clients and an